Has (region): History

+Following the Battle of Kosovo in 1389, the territory of Has was occupied by the Ottomans.
+It set the military feudal system and the residents had to pay multiple taxes.
+The population was violently converted into Islam and a part of residents withdrew to mountainous areas.
+Many medieval chroniclers, historians and scholars have determined Hasi as the Kastrioti family's place of origin.

 Ottoman records indicate that during the 16th century, the Hasi region, which was part of the Nahiya of Hasi, was inhabited almost entirely by Albanians.
 The anthroponomy of the region's inhabitants were mainly Albanian.
 Out of 2507 Christian households (according to Ottoman registers from 1571 and 1591 covering the nahije of Rudina, nahije of Domshtica and nahije of Pashtrik), 1768 households bore Albanian names, 643 households bore mixed Albanian-Slavic names, and 96 bore purely Slavic names, while out of 492 Muslim households, 205 bore Albanian surnames and 37 Slavic surnames.

+In the areas of Has during the sixteenth century highland tribes such as Berisha, Bytyç, Gash, Krasniq, Kastrati, Morine, Shal, Thac, settled; a population which grew and consolidated Hasi's territory.

-'The Has region is inhabited by Albanians' wrote Pjetër Mazreku in 1634.
-Pjetër Mazreku reported in 1634 that there had been previously 50 Catholic parishes in the region but were now only five.
-In 1671, another report on this area stated that there had been 'many Catholics (Christians) but now there remain very few, having abjured their faith in order to escape taxes and impositions'.
-The region also played a role in supplying soldiers for the Austrians against the Ottomans during the Austrian-Ottoman wars in the years of 1689-90.
+In 1634, the Albanian bishop Pjetër Mazreku wrote that "The Has region is inhabited by Albanians".
+Mazreku reported that there had been previously 50 Catholic parishes in the region but were now only five.
+The region also played a role in supplying soldiers for the Austrians against the Ottomans during the Austrian-Ottoman wars in the years of 1689–90.

-Has full province has been divided after the Balkans War in the early twentieth century.
-This partition was sanctioned in the Ambassadors Conference in London in 1913.
-In the eastern part of Albania was set the borderline in 1913(which divided the nation in half) which is in border with the Republic of Kosovo.

-Hasi's mutilation of the territory in the twentieth century created not only unprecedented isolation, but, deeper still, a spiritual division, cultural and ethnographic itself, which was experienced with no less pain.
-Today, the area of Hasi contains about 371 km ² and has a population of about 40,000 inhabitants, is part of the Republic of Kosovo.
+The full province of Has was divided after the Balkan wars in the early twentieth century.
+This partition was sanctioned at the Ambassadors Conference in London in 1913.
+The borderline was set in the eastern part of Albania.
+Today, the area of Hasi contains about 371 km ² and has a population of about 40,000 inhabitants, and is part of the Republic of Kosovo.